TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

-With this approach, the ``FindTPL<tplName>.cmake`` module preserves all of the user behavior described in `Enabling support for an optional Third-Party Library (TPL)`_ for overriding what TPL componets to look for, where to look and finally to override what is actually used.
+With this approach, the ``FindTPL<tplName>.cmake`` module preserves all of the user behavior described in `Enabling support for an optional Third-Party Library (TPL)`_ for overriding what TPL components to look for, where to look and finally to override what is actually used.
 That is, if the user sets the cache variables ``TPL_<tplName>_INCLUDE_DIRS``, ``TPL_<tplName>_LIBRARIES``, or ``TPL_<tplName>_LIBRARY_DIRS``, then they should be used without question